arshmattu08/AirBnB_mycopy/README.md

 Hosts can input property details, such as accommodations, amenities, and neighborhood descriptions, to predict a potential review score for their listings.
 The prediction leverages a trained linear regression model that uses features such as the sentiment of the neighborhood overview and property details to estimate the likely review score.

+__Data Description:__
+Our app runs based on the dataset we got from InsideAirbnb: https://insideairbnb.com/get-the-data/ The dataset includes columns like neighborhood overview, latitude and longitude, property type, room type, price, rating scores, etc.

 __Tools Used:__